Introducing the CPRA

 CPRA compliance tips

-- Identify personal data and sensitive personal data in your systems.
+- Identify personal data (PI) and sensitive personal data (SPI) in your systems.

-- Use systems that let you sort data by date or date range to comply with the lookback period.
+- Sort data by date or date range to comply with the lookback period.

 - Put limits on the amount of time you store PI in emails and folders.

 - Monitor your team and systems to make sure you stick to your policies.